-La mesa Spring Valley Boosts Arts Program and Opportunities For Students
+La Mesa-Spring Valley Boosts Arts Program and Opportunities For Students

 Prop 28 funding helps hire art and music teachers across the TK-8 district!